kcrpslcn/file_open/README.md

 Use this when your app creates its own file types not covered by standard system UTIs, allowing other apps to recognize and potentially open them.
 See [Apple's documentation](https://developer.apple.com/documentation/bundleresources/information_property_list/utexportedtypedeclarations) for details.

+### Windows
+Windows support is automatically configured when you add the plugin to your Flutter project.
+The plugin handles file open events through command line arguments when files are associated with your application.
+No additional configuration is required in most cases.

 ## Example
-The example app in this repository demonstrates registering a custom file extension `.abcde` in its [Info.plist](example/macos/Runner/Info.plist) to handle file open events.
+The example app in this repository demonstrates registering a custom file extension `.abcde` in its [Info.plist](example/macos/Runner/Info.plist) for macOS to handle file open events.
+Windows support works automatically through the plugin without additional configuration.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.